samthor/https-forward/README.md

 ## Notes

-This service will only ask Let's Encrpyt for certificates when it can match a domain from the configuration exactly.
+This service will only ask Let's Encrypt for certificates when it can match a domain from the configuration exactly.
 This prevents folks dialing your server and asking for random hostnames.

 Having said that, a good way to use this is to set up wildcard DNS record.